 Types of Darshans and Poojas

-- Festive Darshan: Special arrangements during festivals.
+- Festive Darshan: Special arrangements during festivals the temple is decorated with colorfull thoranlau and other things.

 - Evening Aarti Darshan: Special darshan during evening aarti.